Month: December 2003

 a painting (the same analogy is to some extend applicable

-to motion pictures).
+).
 A website, on the contrary, has a function that carries

 beyond its visual attractiveness.
 Websites generally require (functional) interaction